 A comprehensive business plan can demonstrate a recruiter’s commitment, knowledge and commercial acumen.
-During COVID-19, these qualities are more important than ever and we’re seeing an increase in the number of agencies asking for such a document.
+During economic uncertainties in 2023, these qualities are more important than ever.

-During these challenging times, managers will need to present a business case to leadership for budget approval in order to make a hire.
+During economic uncertainties, managers will need to present a business case to leadership for budget approval in order to make a hire.
 Your business plan will be an important element of this business case.
-An impressive business plan could be the difference between landing an offer today, or falling into a pipeline of other candidates or even getting rejected.
+An impressive business plan could be the difference between landing an offer today, or falling into a pipeline of other candidates.

 In this article, we share a step-by-step guide outlining how to create a comprehensive business plan.
 We walk through the key components and include examples.

 At the end of the article, you can download a free recruitment business plan template which is tailored towards the key components mentioned in this article.

 A business plan should be packed full of relevant information but should be compressed and to the point.
 Avoid verbiage, stay specific and keep to 4 – 6 pages.

 Start with a title.
 Include your name and the company you’re writing the business plan for.
 A little personalisation will go a long way.

 Underneath your title, outline the objective of your business plan and again personalise it towards the agency you’re interviewing with.
 While you have the hiring manager’s attention, this paragraph is an opportunity for you to demonstrate how comprehensive your business plan is.
 The aim is to capture the hiring manager’s interest so they continue to read each component:

 “The objective of this business plan is to outline the value I can add to employer’s name.

 In this business plan, I have highlighted my specialism, hiring activity in my market, my candidate and client strategies, my methodology, how I plan to recruit through economic uncertainties in 2023, my competition and my personal revenue projections over 12 months.”